 Citadel CITCD 1.

-Ian recorded his latest album in Canada and Norway in 1995.
+Ian recorded his 1997 album in Canada and Norway in 1995.
 Ian used a variety of musicians on this album, but he retained Bjørn Nessjø as producer because Ian was impressed with his work on Dirty Laundry.
 Ian jointly owns this recording with Bjørn (recordings are normally owned by record companies), and is now leasing it to record companies.
-Ian felt he needed management before he could do this in the UK and USA, which is why this album was released initially only in Norway.
+Ian felt he needed management before he could do this in the UK and USA, which is why this album was released initially only in Norway (in 1996).

 This is a strong album, though it takes a couple of listens to get used to.
 This is mainly the fault of Too Much, which is a slow opener - the rockers come later, but it is not another Laundry (that said, tho', a friend of mine bought this album immediately after the Burnley gig purely on the strength of Too Much).
 The standout tracks are Now Is The Time, Something To Believe In, 23A Swan Hill and The Artful Dodger.
 Michael Picasso, Ian's tribute to his mate Mick Ronson is quieter and more subdued than the live version we'd grown used to (from tapes of the Ronson Memorial show).
 Resurrection Mary is also a different tempo from the version performed at the Mick Ronson Memorial Concert in 1994.